mindelicious/Cookie-Clicker/README.md

 # Cookie-Clicker

-Open index.html file and have fun!!
+Open index.html and have fun!!